Early College

 Students admitted as a first-year student will be required to live in on-campus housing for their first and second academic years.

-Students admitted as transfer students are not guaranteed on-campus housing and are encouraged to explore off-campus housing resources.
+Students admitted as transfer students are invited, but not required, to live on-campus.
+On-campus housing is limited for transfer students, so interested students are encouraged to apply early.
+Transfer students are also encouraged to explore off-campus housing resources.

 If applying as a first-year applicant, an unofficial transcript can be used when we review your application for your initial admission decision as your coursework will be listed on your official high school transcript.